 Leverage Risk: (Tactical Bond only) Leverage, the speculative practice of borrowing to make additional investments, magnifies the potential for gain or loss on the portfolio securities of the Fund and, therefore, if employed, increases the possibility of fluctuation in the Fund's net asset value.
 Leveraging the Fund creates an opportunity for increased net income but, at the same time, creates special risk considerations.
 For example, leveraging may exaggerate changes in the net asset value of the Fund's shares and in the yield on the Fund's portfolio.
-Although the principal of such borrowings will be fixed, the Fund's investments will be borne entirely by the Fund's shareholders (and not by those persons providing the leverage to the Fund), the effect of leverage in a declining market would be a greater decrease in net asset value than if the Fund were not so leveraged.
+Although the principal of such borrowings will be fixed, the Fund's assets may change in value during the time the borrowing is outstanding.
+Because any decline in value of the Fund's investments will be borne entirely by the Fund's shareholders (and not by those persons providing the leverage to the Fund), the effect of leverage in a declining market would be a greater decrease in net asset value than if the Fund were not so leveraged.
 Leveraging will create interest expenses for the Fund, which can exceed the investment return from the borrowed Fund.
 To the extent the investment return derived from securities purchased with borrowed Fund exceeds the interest the Fund will have to pay, the Fund's investment return will be greater than if leveraging were not used.
 Conversely, if the investment return from the assets retained with borrowed Fund is not sufficient to cover the cost of leveraging, the investment return of the Fund will be less than if leveraging were not used.